Single-pass Nystr\"{o}m approximation in mixed precision: Nystr o m approximation

 \section{Nystr\"{o}m approximation}

-The approximation $A_N$ in \eqref{eq:Nystromapprox} can be written using an orthogonal projector $P_{A^{1/2}X} = (A^{1/2} X) (X^T A X)^{\dagger} (A^{1/2} X)^T$ as $A_N = A^{1/2} P_{A^{1/2}X} A^{1/2}$ and thus the quality of the approximation depends on the range of $X$.
-This motivates using $X$ that depend on $A$, for example, $X = A G$, where $G$ is a random test matrix.
+The approximation $A_N$ in \eqref{eq:Nystromapprox} can be written using an orthogonal projector $P_{A^{1/2}\Omega} = (A^{1/2} \Omega) (\Omega^T A \Omega)^{\dagger} (A^{1/2} \Omega)^T$ as $A_N = A^{1/2} P_{A^{1/2}\Omega} A^{1/2}$ and thus the quality of the approximation depends on the range of $\Omega$.
+This motivates using $\Omega$ that depend on $A$, for example, $\Omega = A G$, where $G$ is a random test matrix.
 Such an approach may be infeasible when the products with $A$ are expensive or in the streaming model, and thus we do not consider it in this paper.

 Structured sampling matrices that are suitable for fast products with $A$ can be used and experiments show that they can give a good quality approximation; see, for example, Section 9 in \cite{Martinsson20}.
 However most of the theoretical results are for Gaussian matrices.
-We thus consider the orthonormal model, where the test matrix $X$ can be chosen to be the $Q$ factor from the QR decomposition of a Gaussian matrix $G$.
+These results can also be applied to an orthonormal model, where the test matrix $\Omega$ is chosen to be the $Q$ factor from the QR decomposition of a Gaussian matrix $G$.
 The resulting approximation is the same as when using $G$ in exact arithmetic, but orthogonal matrices are preferred for stability in finite precision when $k$ is large \cite{Tropp2017fixed}.
-Algorithm~\ref{alg:nystrom_reg_id} is based on the stable implementation that appears in \cite{Tropp2017fixed} (although we note that there is no specification of precision in \cite{Tropp2017fixed}).
+We comment on this further in Section~\ref{sec:choosing_shift_sketching}.
+Algorithm~\ref{alg:nystrom_reg_id} is based on the stable implementation that appears in \cite{LiLinderman2017,Tropp2017fixed} (although we note that there is no specification of precision in \cite{LiLinderman2017,Tropp2017fixed}).
+The complexity of Algorithm~\ref{alg:nystrom_reg_id} is $\mathcal{O}(Tk+k^2n)$, where $T$ is the time needed to compute a matrix-vector product with $A$ \cite{Frangella2021}.

 Various deterministic and probabilistic bounds for the exact approximation error